shuvo1997/Student-Database-CRUD-using-Java-RMI/README.md

 # Student-Database-CRUD-using-Java-RMI

+It's a simple RMI Application which performs CRUD(create, read, update and delete) operations.

 ## What is RMI ?

 RMI stands for Remote Method Invocation.
 It is a mechanism that allows to access on object running on a certain JVM from another different JVM.
 Using RMI we can build distributed applications.